espena/wp-csp-core-patches/README.md

    ```
    #> mv wp-csp-patch /path/to/wordpress/root/.
    ```
-4. From WordPress' root directory, run the *apply* script:
+4. From WordPress' root directory, run the `apply.sh` script:
    ```
    #> cd /path/to/wordpress/root/
    #> wp-csp-patch/apply.sh
    ```
 5. Update Nginx.
-Insert the correct nonce placeholder into the site configuration file.
-See suggested configuration parameters in `wp-csp-patch/nginx.site.conf`.
+Insert the generated nonce placeholder into the site configuration file.
+See your secret nonce placeholder value along with suggested configuration parameters in `wp-csp-patch/nginx_site_config.txt`.

 6. Restart Nginx.
 ---
 **NOTE**

-I know. *Don't Hack Wordpress' Core* -- although that's exactly what these patches does.
+I know! *Don't Hack Wordpress' Core* -- although that's exactly what these patches do.
 There's a couple of reasons why.
 First and foremost, the patches do not change anything substantial in the code.
 It merely appends an extra, static attribute to inline `<script>` and `<style>` tags.
-An update or reinstall of WordPress will revert the patches, which is fine.
-Then you will have to run the apply script again, or bail out and allow `unsafe-inline` in your CSP header.
+Updating or reinstalling WordPress will revert the patches, which is fine.
+Then you will have to run the `apply.sh` script again, or bail out and allow `unsafe-inline` in your CSP header.
 The patch file format leaves for anyone to easily inspect the modifications.
 That is good from a security perspective.
 Besides, this is a temporary fix, as I expect inline scripts and styles to be removed from WordPress in its entirety within a few iterations.